FromZeroToCicero/GeneSys/README.md

 - *Settings* tab: options to set the CPU Overload warning percentage and the alert frequency in minutes
 - Values set in the settings tab are stored as user settings and stay the same between app sessions
 - Displayed values for most CPU & System info are updated every 2 seconds
-- Even if the app window is closed, the app continues to work in the background, until the user explicitly right-clicks on the app tray icon and clicks "Quit"
+- Even if the app window is closed, the app continues to run in the background, until the user explicitly right-clicks on the app tray icon and clicks "Quit"

 ## **How to Contribute**